modernish/modernish/README.md

 3. Passing *fewer* than the number of arguments specified to the command is assumed to be the result of removal of an empty unquoted expansion.
-   Where possible, this is not treated as an error, and an exit status corresponding to the omitted argument(s) beign empty is returned instead.
+   Where possible, this is not treated as an error, and an exit status corresponding to the omitted argument(s) being empty is returned instead.
    (This helps make the [safe mode](#user-content-use-safe) possible; unlike with `test`/`[`, paranoid quoting to avoid empty removal is not needed.)